 - Students with the last name beginning with P through Z should contact Erica Graf, Associate Director, email@example.com, Fulton 360.

 - Career Resources: As you begin to think more deeply about jobs, careers and vocational interests, we encourage you to meet with Amy Donegan, Associate Director of Career Advising.
 Amy has drop-in hours where you can discuss resume critiques, interviewing techniques, and networking tips.
 In addition, the Career Center’s resources, particularly EagleLink and UCAN, will be very helpful to you in your internship search.

-- Peer Advisors: You also have access to the E&Y Peer Advisors, seniors in the Carroll School who hold weekly drop-in hours.
-The Peer Advisors represent a wide range of experiences which is why so many students find their guidance helpful in deciding on a concentration, registering for courses, getting involved on campus, studying abroad, interviewing for internships, and more.
+- Peer Advisors: You also have access to the EY Peer Advisors, seniors in the Carroll School who hold weekly drop-in hours.
+The Peer Advisors represent a wide range of experiences which is why so many students find their guidance helpful in figuring out what classes to take while studying abroad, conducting mock interviews, or helping you make the most of your summer internship.